-The World Bank ICT Unit and the Rwandan Ministry of Youth and Information and Communication Technology are jointly organizing the Smart Rwanda Days in Kigali, Rwanda on June 17-18, 2013.
-The event will aim to follow-up on and deepen the ICT Solutions Day dialogue, creating concrete proposals and outlining an action plan for their implementation.
+The World Bank ICT Unit and the Rwandan Ministry of Youth and Information and Communication Technology co-organized the Smart Rwanda Days in Kigali, Rwanda on June 17-18, 2013.
+The event aimed to follow-up on and deepen the ICT Solutions Day dialogue, creating concrete proposals and outlining an action plan for their implementation.

-The workshop will start with a high-level roundtable and then discuss the perspectives of a smarter future for Rwanda.
-The event will continue with ten sets of parallel breakout sessions designed to address problem statements from each vertical sector prioritized by the Rwandan Government: Smart Schools, Smart Healthcare, Smart Job Creation, Smart Farmer, Smart Governance, Smart Business, Smart Infrastructure, Smart Environment, Smart Girls, and Smart Kigali.
+The workshop started with a high-level roundtable and then discussed the perspectives of a smarter future for Rwanda.
+The event continued with ten sets of parallel breakout sessions designed to address problem statements from each vertical sector prioritized by the Rwandan Government: Smart Schools, Smart Healthcare, Smart Job Creation, Smart Farmer, Smart Governance, Smart Business, Smart Infrastructure, Smart Environment, Smart Girls, and Smart Kigali.

-The second day will be dedicated to producing ideas on how to use smart "enablers" - such as Open Data, shared services, shared ICT infrastructure, skills and capacity building, and legal and institutional framework - to address these problems in new, innovative, and immediately available ways.
-This exercise would, ideally, produce a list of ten "Quick Win" solutions implementable in the coming months, in addition to longer term solutions.
+The second day was dedicated to producing ideas on how to use smart "enablers" - such as Open Data, shared services, shared ICT infrastructure, skills and capacity building, and legal and institutional framework - to address these problems in new, innovative, and immediately available ways.
+At the end of this exercise, ten "Quick Win" solutions that coud be implemented in the coming months were formulated, in addition to longer term solutions.

-The workshop also plans to continue good communication and knowledge sharing on the topic of Smart Rwanda with other development partners, key public and private sector stakeholders and other interested parties.
-A crowdsourcing campaign is being launched ahead of the event in order to engage with a broader community of experts in the smart solutions co-creation effort for Rwanda.
+The workshop also intended to continue good communication and knowledge sharing on the topic of Smart Rwanda with other development partners, key public and private sector stakeholders and other interested parties.
+A crowdsourcing campaign had been launched ahead of the event in order to engage with a broader community of experts in the smart solutions co-creation effort for Rwanda.

 On May 2nd and 3rd, the Cabinet Secretariat and Information Technology, Post and Telecommunications Authority of Mongolia, jointly with World Bank and the HELP grant support program, organized a SMART Government Days event at the Parliament House in Ulaanbaatar, Mongolia.